 We are involved in a number of key initiatives through which we aim to offer the public psychologically-informed thinking about mental health and related areas.

 There is a lack of information, based on scholarship, available to the public about mental health and related areas.
-Much of the information 'out there' is provided by parties with clear vested interests, such as drug companies.
-W hile mental health is a highly contested area, debates about these issues generally take place within services or the 'ivory towers' of academia.
+Debates about these issues often take place within services or the 'ivory towers' of academia.
 Policymakers, journalists and those most affected (namely service users) rarely have access to the debates either as consumers or participants.

 With this in mind, we are involved in several high profile public engagement activities, with the aim of making scholarship available to stakeholders, and engaging them in relevant debates.